Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 Stay Safe While in Port and on Shore Excursions

 Unfortunately, cruise passengers are great targets for thieves.
-If you are going to fall victim to crime on a cruise, it is most likely to occur when you are ashore.
+If you fall victim to crime on a cruise, it is most likely to occur when you are ashore.

-Most cruise itineraries only allow for a short amount of time in each port.
-This means passengers will be rushed to make the most of their time ashore which makes them distracted.
+Most cruise itineraries only allow for a short time in each port.
+This means passengers will be rushed to make the most of their time ashore, which makes them distracted.